bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mathews.md

 * In addition to his treatises and many papers on the classical theory of numbers, Mathews also wrote some articles for Encyclopaedia Britannica, in particular writing the article on universal algebra and the one on number.
 * Another role Mathews played in mathematics teaching and administration was as an examiner to the Universities of Ireland and to the University of Manchester.
 * His versatility led a colleague at Bangor to assert that Mathews could equally well fill four or more chairs at the college.
+* "Not at all," said Mathews, "there is all the difference in the world between a massive intellect and a dense one!" ...
 * Mathews was exceedingly sensitive, and almost morbidly afraid of appearing to put himself forward in any way, so that he hardly received the recognition which was his due.
 * Mathews was honoured, however, with election to the Royal Society of London in 1897.
 * Many articles by Mathews appeared in Nature during 1920-22, but these were extremely difficult years for him for he was suffering from cancer and underwent a series of operations.